UniAP2022/UniAP/README.md

 https://user-images.githubusercontent.com/97931505/151657475-c06ca5fa-5acb-48c6-a845-c5899a0eb361.mov

-Transcript: "the influence with the timaeus has exercised upon posterity is due partly to a misunderstanding"
+Ground truth: "the influence with the timaeus has exercised upon posterity is due partly to a misunderstanding"

 Origin audio + Universal perturbaion (init status: kobayashi_loiacano, SNR: 42.21dB):